 - A Visit Occurrence is recorded for each visit to a healthcare facility. - Valid Visit Concepts belong to the "Visit" domain. - Standard Visit Concepts are defined as Inpatient Visit, Outpatient Visit, Emergency Room Visit, Long Term Care Visit and combined ER and Inpatient Visit.
 The latter is necessary because it is close to impossible to separate the two in many EHR system, treating them interchangeably.
-To annotate this correctly, the visit concept "Emergency Room and Inpatient Visit" (concept id=262) should be used. - Handling of death: In case when patient died during admission (Visit_Occurrence. discharge_disposition_concept_id = 4216643 'Patient died'), a record in the Death table should be created with death_type_concept_id = 44818516 (EHR discharge status "Expired"). - Source Concepts from place of service vocabularies are mapped into these standard visit Concepts in the Standardized Vocabularies. - At any one day, there could be more than one visit. - One visit may involve multiple providers, in which case the ETL must specify how a single provider id is selected or leave the provider_id field null. - One visit may involve multiple Care Sites, in which case the ETL must specify how a single care_site id is selected or leave the care_site_id field null. - Visits are recorded in various data sources in different forms with varying levels of standardization.
-For example: - Medical Claims include Inpatient Admissions, Outpatient Services, and Emergency Room visits. - Electronic Health Records may capture Person visits as part of the activities recorded depending whether the EHR system is used at the different Care Sites.
+To annotate this correctly, the visit concept "Emergency Room and Inpatient Visit" (concept_id=262) should be used. - Handling of death: In case when patient died during admission (Visit_Occurrence. discharge_disposition_concept_id = 4216643 'Patient died'), a record in the Death table should be created with death_type_concept_id = 44818516 (EHR discharge status "Expired"). - Source Concepts from place of service vocabularies are mapped into these standard visit Concepts in the Standardized Vocabularies. - At any one day, there could be more than one visit. - One visit may involve multiple providers, in which case the ETL must specify how a single provider id is selected or leave the provider id field null. - One visit may involve multiple Care Sites, in which case the ETL must specify how a single care_site id is selected or leave the care site id field null. - Visits are recorded in various data sources in different forms with varying levels of standardization.
+For example: - Medical Claims include Inpatient Admissions, Outpatient Services, and Emergency Room visits. - Electronic Health Records may capture Person visits as part of the activities recorded depending whether the EHR system is used at the different Care Sites. - In addition to the "Place of Service" vocabulary the following SNOMED concepts for discharge disposition can be used: - Patient died: 4216643 - Absent without leave: 44814693 - Patient self-discharge against medical advice: 4021968 - In the case where a patient died during admission (Visit_Occurrence.discharge_disposition_concept_id = 4216643 'Patient died'), a record in the Death table should be created with death_type_concept_id = 44818516 ("EHR discharge status" Expired"). - PRECEDING VISIT ID can be used to link a visit immediately preceding the current visit - Some EMR systems combine emergency room followed by inpatient admission into one visit, and it is close to impossible to separate the two.
+To annotate this visit type, a new visit concept "Emergency Room and Inpatient Visit" was added (CONCEPT_ID 262).

-6.6 PROCEDURE_OCCURRENCE
+6.6 PROCEDURE OCCURRENCE